open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

 Processors are optional, although some
 [are recommended](https://github.com/open-telemetry/opentelemetry-collector/tree/main/processor#recommended-processors).

-You can configure processors using the `processors:` section of the Collector configuration file.
+You can configure processors using the `processors` section of the Collector configuration file.
 Some processors may require security settings.
 Any setting you specify overrides the default values, if present.